grimgoon/knackelibang_website/src/pages/about/index.md

 ### Claes Eriksson

 Co-funder of Knackelibang.
-Arts degree from Singapore and bachelor degree in game deseign from University of Skövde.
+Arts degree from Singapore and bachelor degree in game design from University of Skövde.